goodekat/ggResidpanel/inst/ideas-for-future-work.md

 - Work in updates from posit course
 - Clean up old to do list
 - Ask Katie about changing her email address
+- Work through list of issues on GitLab

 ## Old List